-Misconduct.
-Notwithstanding Section 5(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply, and we may cancel your scores and/or take any of the Measures described above.
+- Misconduct.
+Notwithstanding Section 3(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply, and we may cancel your scores and/or take any of the Measures described above.
 Examples of Misconduct might include overwhelming evidence that you used or attempted to use an answer key, mobile phone, the internet, or an application other than the Exam App.
 Misconduct may be established in various ways including, without limitation, through observations during an administration or by evidence discovered afterward.
 If your scores are canceled due to Misconduct, you will forfeit test and registration fees.

 - Testing Irregularities.
 We may cancel your scores if we determine, in our sole discretion, that any testing irregularity occurred (collectively "Testing Irregularities").
-Examples of Testing Irregularities include, without limitation, problems, irregular circumstances, or events associated with the administration of a test that may affect 1 test taker or groups of test takers.
+Examples of Testing Irregularities include, without limitation, problems, irregular circumstances, or events associated with the administration of a test that may affect one (1) test taker or groups of test takers.
 Such problems include, without limitation, administrative errors (e.g., improper timing, improper seating, improper admission to a test site, providing accommodations not approved by College Board, defective materials, and defective equipment), evidence of possible preknowledge of secure test content, and disruptions of test administrations caused by events such as natural disasters, epidemics or pandemics, wars, riots, civil disturbances, or other emergencies.
 When Testing Irregularities occur, we may cancel an entire administration or individual registrations, decline to score all or part of the test, or cancel scores.
 We may do this regardless of whether or not you caused the Testing Irregularities, benefited from them, or violated these Terms and Conditions.
 We may, in our sole discretion, give you a refund or the opportunity to take the test again within a reasonable time frame, and without charge.
 These are the sole remedies that may be available to you as a result of Testing Irregularities.
 You may not review scores from an affected administration before choosing the option of taking a makeup test.